Concept: Monolithic concepts of English have developed for both social and cognitive reasons

 The popular view of English as a monolithic system has developed largely as a result of two factors, one cognitive and one social:

-Such factors have led to a ‘folk belief’ which is very different from the perspective offered by linguistics.
+Such factors have led to a set of ‘folk beliefs’ which are very different from the perspective offered by linguistics.

 According to the 'folk' view: